HOSA Applying For Patent

 Email This Story

-Jessica Li, junior, is the Arts and Leisure Editor of the Marquette Messenger.
-Along with being on the newspaper staff, Jessica is the Vice President of...
+Jessica Li, junior, is the Arts and Leisure Editor for the Messenger.
+She is the Vice President of Membership of FBLA and is a member of Science Olympiad....